php-webdriver/php-webdriver/.github/CONTRIBUTING.md

 Feel free to open an [issue](https://github.com/php-webdriver/php-webdriver/issues) if you run into any problem, or send a pull request (see bellow) with your contribution.

-## Code of Conduct
-The code of conduct is described in [`CODE_OF_CONDUCT.md`](CODE_OF_CONDUCT.md)

 ## Workflow when contributing a patch

 1. Fork the project on GitHub
 2. Implement your code changes into separate branch
 3. Make sure all PHPUnit tests passes and code-style matches PSR-2 (see below).
 We also have Travis CI build which will automatically run tests on your pull request.
-4. When implementing notable change, fix or a new feature, add record to Unreleased section of [CHANGELOG.md](CHANGELOG.md)
+4. When implementing a notable change, fix or a new feature, add record to the Unreleased section of [CHANGELOG.md](../CHANGELOG.md)
 5. Submit your [pull request](https://github.com/php-webdriver/php-webdriver/pulls) against `main` branch

-When you are going to contribute, please keep in mind that this webdriver client aims to be as close as possible to other languages Java/Ruby/Python/C#.
+When you are going to contribute, please keep in mind that this webdriver client aims to be similar to clients in languages Java/Ruby/Python/C#.
-FYI, here is the overview of [the official Java API](http://seleniumhq.github.io/selenium/docs/api/java/)
+Here is the [official documentation](https://www.selenium.dev/documentation/en/) and overview of [the official Java API](http://seleniumhq.github.io/selenium/docs/api/java/)

 ### Run unit tests